Tucson Fat Transfer Surgery Information, Benefits and Risks

 What are fat transfers?

-Fat transfers, also called fat grafting, is a surgical procedure that removes fat from one area of the body and moves it to another area to increase fullness and restore lost volume.
+Fat transfers, also called fat grafting, is a surgical procedure that removes fat from one area of the body and places it in another area to increase fullness and to restore lost volume.

 When are fat transfers used?

-Fat transfers work well in conjunction with a face-lift.
-As people age, they lose fat from areas of the face, thus giving them an older appearance.
-The areas where typically the best results are seen are the nasal labial folds (folds around the mouth), marionette lines (lines by the corners of the mouth), cheeks and lips.
-Fat transfers can also be used for a buttock lift or to correct contour irregularities of the breast after breast cancer reconstruction.
+Fat transfers work well in conjunction with a facelift.
+As people age, they lose fat from areas of the face, resulting in an older appearance.
+The areas where the best results are typically seen are the nasal-labial folds (folds around the mouth), marionette lines (lines by the corners of the mouth), cheeks and lips.
+Fat transfers can also be used for a buttocks lift or to correct contour irregularities of the breast after breast cancer reconstruction.